-- The scheme will be located within the existing A9 trunk road boundary. - The scheme is located within the Cairngorms National Park.
-Resurfacing works entail like-for-like resurfacing and no change to the visual landscape is expected. - There are 5 residential properties in proximity to the scheme, the closest of which lies 25m west of the A9 trunk road boundary. - The site compound will be located on made ground within TM. - Although works are located within proximity of various European designated biodiversity sites, a HRA concluded that no Likely Significant Effects would occur as a result of the scheme completion.
+- The scheme will be located within the existing A85 trunk road boundary (carriageway surface and verge). - The scheme is located within the Loch Lomond and the Trossachs National Park.
+Resurfacing works entail like-for-like resurfacing and no change to the visual landscape is expected.
+Furthermore, following the embankment works local landscape will largely remain the same with reduced height of the verge being the only visual change.
+The Loch Lomond and the Trossachs National Park Authority will be consulted on the works. - The site compound will be located on made ground within TM.